top of page

 Announcements

-† 14 DAY SANCTUARY LAMP: is burning for the week of (9/7 to 9/20) for the INTENTIONS of Connie Sellers.
+14 DAY SANCTUARY LAMP: is burning for the weeks of (12/4 to 12/17) for the INTENTIONS of Erin Ribar.
 If you would like to donate to light the 14 day sanctuary candle for your intention, please let Father know.
 The donation for each candle is $25 (candles generally last 14 days, but sometimes they burn faster than expected).

 Home: Text